ophusgroup/teaching-matsci144/text/fuelcell_05_chem_eq_fuelcell.md

 \mu_{e^{-}_{\text{C}}} - \mu_{e^{-}_{\text{A}}} = \frac{1}{4}\left(-2 \mu_{\text{H}_2} - \mu_{\text{O}_2} + 2\mu_{\text{H}_2\text{O}}\right)
 ```

 From [Equation %s](#eq:fuel_cell_eq_electron_diff), we can see that the electron chemical potential difference in the cathode and the anode is equal to a quarter of the chemical potential difference between the product ($\text{H}_2\text{O}$) and the reactants ($\text{H}_2$, $\text{O}_2$) in the overall fuel cell equation, multiplied by their respective stoichiometric coefficient.
-The factor of $1/4$ reflects the fact that 4 electrons need to be transferred from the anode to the cathode for every mole of oxygen gas molecules consumed, if the circuit were to be a closed circuit.
-To reiterate, this means at open circuit, the difference in the electron chemical potentials between the cathode and the anode is precisely balanced out by the chemical potential difference between the overall products and reactants in a fuel cell, weighted by their stoichimetric coefficients.
-Again, with charged ions at play here, we left out the electrostatic potential to simplify the discussion.
+The factor of $1/4$ reflects that 4 electrons must be transferred from the anode to the cathode for every mole of oxygen gas consumed, assuming a closed circuit.
+To reiterate, at open circuit, the electron chemical potential difference between the cathode and the anode is precisely balanced by the chemical potential difference between the overall products and reactants in the fuel cell, weighted by their stoichiometric coefficients.
+Again, since charged ions are involved, we have omitted the electrostatic potential for simplicity.

 (sec:partial_molar)=
 ## Partial Molar Quantities